wolfe60629/UNG-covid-info.js/readme.md

+# The university has implemented this idea into their reporting

 # Purpose

 I created this script during the pandemic to total all of the numbers from the different campuses at UNG.
 I wanted to look at the spead of distribution between the campuses, and see how they were impacted.